Poushec/Poushec.UpdateCatalogParser/README.md

 2. Total search query results count (`ResultsCount`)
 3. The field indicating if it is a final page (`FinalPage`)

+**Both of these methods has optional arguments sortBy and sortDirection.
+Use them if you want Catalog to sort your query results.**

 To get more info on a particular update (which you would normally get by following the link on the results list) pass one of the CatalogSearchResult objects you've got from SendSearchQueryAsync to this method:

 ``` C#